zenglenn42/utbc2019-hw-11-js-ctor-wordgame/README.md

 ## Description

-This file mimics a movie-themed 'Wheel of Fortune' game.
+This assignment mimics a movie-themed 'Wheel of Fortune' game.

 ## Purpose